Factbox: The economic remedies for the coronavirus

 French Finance Minister Bruno Le Marie has said that Europe needs to be ready to use fiscal stimulus to deal with the impact of the coronavirus.

-The government is allowing companies to suspend payments of some social charges and taxes, and is activating state-subsidized short-time work schemes.
+The government is allowing companies to suspend payments of some social charges and taxes, and is activating state-subsidised short-time work schemes.
 It has ordered the Bpifrance state investment bank to guarantee loans needed to overcome short-term cashflow problems.

 Paris has also allowed companies to declare force majeure due to the outbreak if they cannot honor a contract with the public sector, and is putting pressure on big companies to show similar leniency with subcontractors.